NicoTomasin/Games-available-on-Game-Pass/README.md

 Alternatively, you can clone the repository and run it locally:

-    - npm i
+    - bun i
-    - node scrapper.js
+    - bun scrapper.js

 The list is kept up to date by running a **[GitHub Actions](https://github.com/features/actions)** every 24 hours, which executes the script and pushes the changes to the repository.